ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 - a single user can be part of multiple groups
 - there can be users who are not part of any group
 - groups can't contain other groups
+- group is a set of users who we want to apply same policies
+- Policies are group of permissions.

 ### user credentials
 -  when you create a user, AWS doesn't ask to set a password by default.
 User is created without any security credentials